wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 Shelly, it's your last day of summer.
 Go out and enjoy it.

-But I have to learn the student handbook.
+YOUNG SHELDON: But I have to learn the student handbook.
 Ooh, did you know extreme hairstyles,  goatees and mustaches are not allowed?

+MARY: I didn't.

-I didn't.
-I personally find that very reassuring.
+YOUNG SHELDON: I personally find that very reassuring.

-Look what a beautiful day it is.
+MARY: Look what a beautiful day it is.

 (loud whirring)